ani-dal/Gauss-Sidel_C/README.md

 ## Usage

-This pragram is still in it's elementry stage.
+This program is still in it's elementry stage.